 Your plumber must also issue you with a signed compliance certificate within five days of the plumbing work being completed.
 You should keep a copy of the compliance certificate, as it is an important record that helps protect you against faulty workmanship.

 If your plumber fails to issue or lodge a compliance certificate within five days, this is a serious offence.
 It can result in substantial fines or a referral to a disciplinary inquiry, which can lead to a suspension or cancellation of the plumber's licence.

-You can check that a compliance certificate issued to you has been formally lodged with the VBA on our online customer service portal, VBA360.
-If you find that your compliance certificate has not been lodged, or that the lodged details differ from the compliance certificate that was issued to you, please contact us or make a complaint (see VBA complaints process).
+You can check that a compliance certificate issued to you has been formally lodged with the VBA using our online customer service portal, VBA360.
+If you find that your compliance certificate has not been lodged, or that the lodged details differ from the compliance certificate that was issued to you, please contact us or make a complaint.
+See VBA complaints process.